sranso/blogr-nextjs-prisma/README.md

 ## Add cookie for signed in users

-- on sign in or up, route home and reload header
-- on log out, route home and reload header
+- reload header on sign in/up/out
 - Every time that visitor wants to do something, that cookie should be part of the request and you can use that username to look up the account, etc etc

 ## Email validation upon sign up